ufs-community/uwtools/docs/sections/user_guide/cli/mode_rocoto.rst

 Examples
 ~~~~~~~~

-The examples that follow use a Rocoto YAML file ``rocoto.yaml`` with content
+The examples that follow use a UW YAML file ``rocoto.yaml`` with content

 .. code:: python